jameschapman19/cca_zoo/docs/joss/paper.md

 The python ecosystem for multiview learning currently provides a few options for implementing CCA and PLS models.
 `scikit-learn` [@pedregosa2011scikit] contains standard implementations of both CCA and PLS for two-view data which plug into their mature API. `pyrcca` [@bilenko2016pyrcca] contains implementations of ridge regularised and kernelized two-view CCA.
 The embed module of `mvlearn` [@perry2020mvlearn] is perhaps the closest relative of `cca-zoo`, containing implementations of ridge regularised and kernelized multi-view CCA. `cca-zoo` builds on `mvlearn` by providing an additional range of regularised models and in particular sparsity inducing models which have found success in multiomics.
-On the foundation of deep CCA implementation in `mvlearn`, `cca-zoo` adopted a modular design to enable users to supply their choice of neural network architectures.
+Building on the reference implementation in `mvlearn`, `cca-zoo` further provides a number of deep learning models with a modular design to enable users to supply their own choice of neural network architectures.

 Standard implementations of state-of-the-art models help as benchmarks for methods development and easy application to new datasets. `cca-zoo` extends the existing ecosystem with a number of sparse regularised CCA model.
 This variation have found popularity in genetics and neuroimaging where signals are contained in a small subset of variables.
 With applications like these in mind, `cca-zoo` simplified the access to the learnt model weights to perform further analysis in the feature space.
 Furthermore, the modular implementations of deep CCA and its multiview variants allow the user to focus on architecture tuning.
 Finally, `cca-zoo` adds generative models including variational [@wang2007variational] and deep variational CCA [@wang2016deep] as well as higher order canonical correlation analysis with tensor [@kim2007tensor] and deep tensor CCA [@wong2021deep].

 # Implementation